Outlift illustration showing a man doing a barbell Romanian deadlift to build muscle in his hips.

 • Then lower the weight back down for your next rep.

 You don’t need to keep all of this in mind every time you practice the Romanian deadlift.
-Oftentimes, it’s better to watch the tutorial video and then give it a try, letting your instinct guide you.
+Often, it’s better to watch the tutorial video and then give it a try, letting your instinct guide you.
 Then check back afterwards and see if there’s anything you can improve upon.

 The Romanian Deadlift for Beginners